-Prerequisites: ENG 100 with a C grade or higher, or approval from the Language Arts Division.
+Prerequisites: ENG 100 with a grade of C or better, or approval from the Language Arts Division.
 Recommended Prep: Experience in using computers for writing.

 ENG 211: Autobiographical Writing

 Writing clear, effective prose based on the writer's own experience and ideas.